Futures Prices Versus Expected Spot Prices

 John Maynard Keynes and John Hicks explained this state of affairs as a result of farmers wishing to shed risk so that they can get guaranteed prices for their product, so they entered into the short side of the futures contract by offering the contracts at lower prices than the expected delivery date spot price.
 This enticed others to enter into the long position of the contract since they can be expected to profit by the delivery date.
-Thus, the longs' profit is equal to the farmers' loss, but the farmers accept this in exchange for a guaranteed price for their product.
+Thus, the longs' profit = the farmers' loss, but the farmers accept this in exchange for a guaranteed price for their product.

 Contango takes the opposite view of futures prices.
 The contango hypothesis contends that the buyers of the products are the natural hedgers since they also want a guaranteed price, so they are willing to pay a higher price than the expected spot price to achieve that result.
 This results in higher future prices for longer-term contracts.
 So contango exists in a futures market when future prices increase progressively with longer maturities.
 This is the most common situation, since many commodities, which are traded with futures contracts, have carrying costs, including storage, insurance, and financing plus there must be some compensation for the risk of holding the underlying asset.
 If the short position does not hold the underlying, then a risk premium must be paid to compensate for the risk.
 A contango market encourages investors to buy the near contracts and take delivery to sell in the later months, and for companies to increase stockpiles of the commodity.